 Top Tier Faculty

-Practical Ministry Experiences
+Practical Experience in Ministry

 Within Divinity courses, students have opportunities for in-depth exploration of critical theological issues that face contemporary society.
 For instance, you can take a class with Project TURN, in which incarcerated men and women study alongside Duke Divinity School students; engage connections between food and faith with Professor Norman Wirzba; discover the intersections of theology and the arts with DITA; explore connections between Christianity and medicine with practicing physicians and theologians.
 Students can take two classes outside of Divinity School course offerings, taking advantage of our position at the center of a premier research institution with 10 graduate and professional schools.